Sunishka-Sharma/Sunishka-Sharma/README.md

 - 🎓 **Instructor** for SG courses in Communication & Argumentation
 - 🎤 **Organizer and host** for TEDxIIITD

-## Space & Astronomy Involvement
+## Bridging Space & Computing

-My passion for space exploration and astronomy has been a defining part of my academic journey:
+My dual passion for space exploration and computer systems has led to unique interdisciplinary projects:

-- Helped organize the second-ever SG[India] and the first SGAC x ECSL Model UN COPUOS
+- Developed specialized hardware accelerators for astronomical data processing
+- Researched efficient computing architectures for space-based systems with limited resources
 - Led multiple stargazing events and astronomy workshops as President of Astronuts
 - Participated in international space policy discussions through SGAC
-- Connected technology and space policy through various outreach initiatives
 - Applied deep learning techniques to astronomical data analysis projects

 ## Connect With Me